PrometheusVault/ember/docs/operations.md

 - `ModuleNotFoundError`: confirm the virtualenv is active and `pip install -r` `requirements.txt` completed without errors.
-- Need the legacy Docker flow? `make build && make dev` uses the `Dockerfile`, mounts the repo at `/srv/ember`, and keeps the container alive (`sleep infinity`) so you can attach with `docker exec -it ember-dev bash`.
+- Need the legacy Docker flow? `make build && make dev` uses the `Dockerfile`, mounts the repo at `/srv/ember`, mounts a persistent Docker volume at `/vault` (default name `ember-dev-vault`), and keeps the container alive (`sleep infinity`) so you can attach with `docker exec -it ember-dev bash`.
+Override the vault volume with `VAULT_VOLUME=my-node-vault make dev` if you want multiple isolated dev vaults.